-The Libraries' collection of music CDs are located in the School of Music Library in room 350 of the Hodgson School of Music.
+The Libraries' collection of music CDs and other music media are located in the School of Music Library in room 350 of the Hodgson School of Music.
 They have equipment for listening to CDs, vinyl records, cassette tapes, and digital recordings as well as viewing equipment for DVDs and VHS tapes.
 To find audio recordings that the library owns, search in our GIL-Find catalog and then click on the format 'Audio' on the left-hand menu to filter your results.

 The Walter J. Brown Media Archive & Peabody Awards Collection is housed in the Richard B. Russell Special Collections Building.
 Their collection currently includes more than 250,000 titles in film, video, audiotape, transcription disks, and other recording formats dating from the 1920s to the present.
 Among the major audio collections:

-Besides the Peabody Awards Collection, the Brown Media Archive has a variety of audio and music collections; among them are radio programs, folk music, Protestant sermons and songs, and interviews.
+Besides the Peabody Awards Collection, the Brown Media Archive has a variety of audio and radio collections; among them are radio programs, folk music, Protestant sermons and songs, and interviews.

-For research assistance, contact the Media Archives at http://www.libs.uga.edu/media/contact/contactform.html.
+For research assistance, contact the Walter J. Brown Media Archive & Peabody Awards Collection.